$521,025Average Value$212Average Price per Sq Ft10Homes For Sale

 View GreatSchools Rating Methodology

-Excellent opportunity on Ogden's sought-after east bench!
-This charming home blends classic character with smart updates, featuring exposed original hardwood floors, refreshed kitchen and bath with granite countertops, a gas range, and a professional vent hood.
-The fully finished basement offers exceptional flexibility, with professionally leveled floors and three spacious rooms that can be
+HUGE price improvement!
+Don't miss this excellent opportunity on Ogden's sought-after east bench!
+This charming home blends classic character with high value updates, including newer roof, windows, HVAC, granite counters, and gas range with professional vent hood.
+The fully finished basement offers exceptional flexibility, with professionally leveled floors, a large full bath, and three spacious

 !!!PRICE IMPROVEMENT!!!!
 Check out this sweet Ogden pad, ready for its next owner to start making memories.
 It's a legit 3-bed, 2-bath setup with gorgeous granite countertops that make the kitchen pop.
 The yard is an absolute gem-spacious, green, and perfect for chilling out or hosting a killer barbecue.
 And here's the real game-changer: an Accessory Dwelling Unit (ADU) is possible, which means

 East Ogden Bench!
 Best location !
 Beautiful Mountain Views!
 Close to Hiking trails and Golf course.
+Photos with furniture have been digitally enhanced.
 New carpet and paint throughout.
 5 bedrooms, 3 baths and 3 car garage with a nice level lot, makes for easy living.
 Beautiful surrounding neighborhood.
 Limited inventory in this highly desirable area.
 Easy to show anytime.
-All Information is provided as a courtesy to the buyer.
-All information to
+All Information is

 Sound Score® measures the noise level of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.